Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 The final geometry we achieved was that of a square which resulted from a combination of resist patterning and chemical etching of the WS$_{2}$.
 We defined a square resist pattern with sides oriented parallel to the zigzag axis of the crystal.
 The subsequent chemical etching similarly removed the WS$_{2}$ in the armchair crystal axes ultimately leading to 90$^{\circ}$ angles describing a square shaped nano-antenna, examples of which are displayed in the lower panels of Fig. \ref{F1}(c).
 The hexagonal geometry and, in part, the square nano-antenna geometry are formed due to the relative stability of the zigzag axis and can therefore lead to atomically sharp vertices.\\

-\textbf{Photonic resonances of WS$_{2}$ nano-antennas} We studied the fabricated structures using dark field spectroscopy and compared the experimental results to FDTD simulations which yielded close agreement (see methods and Supplementary Note 1).
-We identified an electric dipole resonance with small contributions from higher order modes as well as anapole and higher order anapole modes (HOAM).
+\textbf{Photonic resonances of WS$_{2}$ nano-antennas} We studied the fabricated structures using dark field spectroscopy and compared the experimental results to FDTD simulations, which yielded close agreement.
+We identified an electric dipole resonance with small contributions from higher order modes as well as anapole and higher order anapole modes (see Supplementary Note 1).
 As expected from Mie theory, the resonances forming in the studied nano-antennas red-shifted with increasing radius and blue-shifted with decreasing height.
 The ability to change the geometry of nano-antennas through a choice of etching recipe provides an additional, more precise tuning mechanism for the observed resonances (see Supplementary Note 2).

 Next we considered more complex architectures by placing a pair of the novel hexagonal nano-pillars in close proximity to form a dimer nano-antenna shown schematically in the left panel of Fig. \ref{F2}(a).
-An SEM image of a fabricated structure is also displayed in the right panel of Fig \ref{F2}(a).
-When two single nano-pillars are placed in close proximity, their photonic resonances hybridize forming two cross-polarized modes with an energy splitting (see Supplementary Note 3).
-One of these modes is excited with polarization parallel to the axis connecting the midpoints of the single nano-pillars (dimer axis), which we name the X-pol mode, while the other is excited perpendicularly, here named the Y-pol mode.
+An SEM image of a fabricated structure is also displayed in the right panel of Fig. \ref{F2}(a).
+Dark field spectra of dimer nano-antennas also exhibit scattering Mie resonances as well as anapole modes which redshift with increasing size (see Supplementary Note 3).
+However, when two single nano-pillars are placed in close proximity to form a dimer, their photonic resonances hybridize forming two cross-polarized modes with an energy splitting (see Supplementary Note 4).
+One of these modes is excited with a polarization parallel to the axis connecting the midpoints of the single nano-pillars (dimer axis), which we name the X-pol mode, while the other is excited perpendicularly, here named the Y-pol mode.
+An intriguing result from this hybridization is the increased electric field intensity surrounding the side-walls of the nano-antennas.
+For the X-polarized mode, high electric field intensity hotspots form in the gap separating the two nano-pillars as shown in the upper panel of Fig. \ref{F2}(b).
+For the Y-polarized mode, these hotspots form at the top and bottom wall of each nano-pillar as shown in the lower panel of Fig. \ref{F2}(b).
+This confinement of the electric field intensity is expected to induce a large density of optical states suggesting that these nano-antennas are advantageous for Purcell enhancement of emission. \\